-- (a) The Headteacher has the following responsibilities: - To lead by example - ensuring that adequate and appropriate risk assessments are carried out and reviewed prior to any activity either on-site or off-site - liaising with the health and safety representative of the board of trustees to inform that person of any health and safety issues or risks that arise - ensuring that the information on health and safety good practice that is available to school staff and visitors is up to date, easily accessible and promoted throughout the school.
-This includes the school health and safety policy and risk assessment templates
+- (a) The Headteacher has the following responsibilities: - To lead by example - ensuring that adequate and appropriate risk assessments are carried out and reviewed prior to any activity either on-site or off-site - liaising with the health and safety representative of the board of trustees to inform that person of any health and safety issues or risks that arise

-- ensuring that all support and cover staff are fully trained and equipped to deal with health and safety issues and emergencies - ensuring that the board of trustees is aware of and up to date with any health and safety legislation or reasons for change in health and safety provision - ensuring that funding is allocated to individual departments for their health and safety requirements - ensuring that all staff, pupils and volunteers are aware of their health and safety obligations to one another - ensuring that regular practice fire drills are undertaken - ensuring that adequate information related to health and safety is obtained and passed on to relevant staff, contractors, members of the public, statutory authorities etc. - (b) The Senior Leadership Team has the following responsibilities: - to lead by example - ensuring that all new employees are given the appropriate health and safety induction training, relating to both whole-school health and safety and any specific provision relating to their role in the school - ensuring that any school activity, either on or off-site, is risk assessed and consideration has been given to health and safety in terms of the wider school policy - keeping up to date with any changes to arrangements surrounding activities and the implications of these on health and safety - ensuring that all the relevant checks are done on the equipment and competency of contractors that come in to the school - ensuring that all staff and pupils are aware of their health and safety responsibilities, including what to do in case of a fire, emergency, or medical emergency, and that all those taking part in any given activity are given proper training and health and safety briefing - managing their particular budgets to cover health and safety maintenance, checks and provision for activities under their department
+- ensuring that the information on health and safety good practice that is available to school staff and visitors is up to date, easily accessible and promoted throughout the school.
+This includes the school health and safety policy and risk assessment templates - ensuring that all support and cover staff are fully trained and equipped to deal with health and safety issues and emergencies - ensuring that the board of trustees is aware of and up to date with any health and safety legislation or reasons for change in health and safety provision - ensuring that funding is allocated to individual departments for their health and safety requirements - ensuring that all staff, pupils and volunteers are aware of their health and safety obligations to one another - ensuring that regular practice fire drills are undertaken - ensuring that adequate information related to health and safety is obtained and passed on to relevant staff, contractors, members of the public, statutory authorities etc. - (b) The Senior Leadership Team has the following responsibilities: - to lead by example - ensuring that all new employees are given the appropriate health and safety induction training, relating to both whole-school health and safety and any specific provision relating to their role in the school - ensuring that any school activity, either on or off-site, is risk assessed and consideration has been given to health and safety in terms of the wider school policy - keeping up to date with any changes to arrangements surrounding activities and the implications of these on health and safety - ensuring that all the relevant checks are done on the equipment and competency of contractors that come in to the school - ensuring that all staff and pupils are aware of their health and safety responsibilities, including what to do in case of a fire, emergency, or medical emergency, and that all those taking part in any given activity are given proper training and health and safety briefing - managing their particular budgets to cover health and safety maintenance, checks and provision for activities under their department

-3.2.2 Site Facilities Managers
+3.2.2 Office Manager

-- (a) School Site Facilities Managers ensure that details related to health and safety management are passed on.
-They provide support and advice to the Senior Leadership Team and staff. - (b) Site Facilities Managers act as Health and Safety representatives for the site they are responsible for. - (c) Site Facilities Managers will undertake periodic health and safety audits to ensure the site they are responsible for are fulfilling their requirement to follow safe systems of work in the running of their area of the business and the appropriate licences, test certificates, insurances etc are up to date and fit for purpose.
-This person will formalise the on-site communication of health and safety matters with contractors that are appointed. - (d) Site Facilities Managers will be the representative for the School when dealing with any health and safety meetings/committees.
+- The Office Manager ensures that details related to health and safety management are passed on to the Senior Leadership team.
+They provide support and advice to the Senior Leadership Team and staff. - The Office Manager will act as Health and Safety representative for the site they are responsible for. - The Office Manager will be responsible for appropriate licences, test certificates, insurances etc are up to date and fit for purpose in conjunction with BPET's facilities management company, Greenlight FM.
+The Office Manager will formalise the on-site communication of health and safety matters with contractors that are appointed. - The Office Manager will be the representative for the School when dealing with any health and safety meetings/committees.